Get the Tata Capital App to apply for Loans & manage your account. Download Now

 These schemes serve multiple purposes, with some focusing on uplifting people economically and others enhancing their overall quality of life.
 Besides that, the Indian government also extends different subsidies to MSMEs to foster their growth and development.

-What is subsidy?
+What is a subsidy?
+Definition & overview

-A subsidy is a financial benefit or support the government gives to institutions or individuals.
+A subsidy is a financial benefit or support that the government gives to institutions or individuals.
 It can be either a direct or indirect subsidy.

 How does a subsidy work?